BirdeeHub/nixCats-nvim/README.md

 It allows you to easily pass arbitrary information from nix to lua, easily reference things installed via nix, and even output multiple neovim packages with different subsets of your configuration without duplication, import and override and re-export your nvim config in dev shells, etc...

-The neovim config here (everything outside of the internals at [./nix](./nix)) is just one example of how to use nixCats for yourself.
+The example neovim config here (everything outside of the internals at [./nix](./nix)) is just one example of how to use nixCats for yourself.
+Everything in [./nix/templates](./nix/templates) is also either a starter template, or more examples.
+The [in-editor help](./nix/nixCatsHelp) will be available in any nvim that uses the nixCats builder, and is best viewed there, where the highlighting works.
+There is significantly more help and example in this repository than there is actual functional code for the nixCats wrapper.

-When you are ready, start [with](./nix/templates/nixExpressionFlakeOutputs) a [template](./nix/templates/fresh) and include your normal configuration, and refer back [here](./flake.nix) [or](./init.lua) to the [help](./nix/nixCatsHelp) or the other [templates](./nix/templates) for guidance!
+When you are ready, [start](./nix/templates/overwrite) [with](./nix/templates/nixExpressionFlakeOutputs) a [template](./nix/templates/fresh) and include your normal configuration, and refer back here or to the in-editor help or the other templates for guidance!

-If you use lazy, consider using the lazy.nvim wrapper [in luaUtils template](./nix/templates/luaUtils/lua/nixCatsUtils) documented in [:h luaUtils](./nix/nixCatsHelp/luaUtils.txt) and [demonstrated here](./nix/templates/kickstart-nvim).
+If you use lazy,nvim, consider using the lazy.nvim wrapper [in luaUtils template](./nix/templates/luaUtils/lua/nixCatsUtils) documented in [:h luaUtils](./nix/nixCatsHelp/luaUtils.txt) and [demonstrated here](./nix/templates/kickstart-nvim).
 The luaUtils template also contains other simple tools that will help if you want your configuration to still load without nix involved in any way.

 ##### (just remember to change your $EDITOR variable, the reason why is explained below)